 Ever feel like you spend your entire day staring at a screen?
 Your pedometer doesn't have to add to your screen time.

-"I actually love how simple this device is," says Carolina Araujo, CPT, a New York-based certified personal trainer.
+"I actually love how simple this device is," Araujo says.
 This pedometer is battery powered and doesn't connect to your phone or smart watch, so it's a perfect way to unplug from technology to enjoy a relaxing walk."

-Just clip it to your waistband and walk.
+Just clip it to your waistband or running belt and hit the road.

 Compared with other exercise watches, Fitbit's wearable trackers are relatively affordable and track all the must-know walking metrics like steps, distance and pace.

-But the Charge 5 takes wellness tracking a step further (pun intended), allowing you to monitor your heart rate, stress levels and daily readiness, or workout recovery.
+But the Charge 6 takes wellness tracking a step further (pun intended), allowing you to monitor your heart rate, stress levels and workout recovery.

 "I really like the 'readiness' metric," Araujo says.
 "If you're not recovered, going on a long or intense walk workout may not be the best thing for your body that day, and this tracker can tell you that."